Sathyam Paranja Viswasikkuvo: Production

-Biju Menon was approached by writer Pazhoor for the lead role, he agreed to do the role after liking the one-line story.
+Biju Menon was approached by writer Pazhoor for the lead role.
+He agreed to do the role after liking the one-line story.
 After six months, Pazhoor completed the full screenplay.
 The female lead role was finalized after the filming began.
-While they were looking for a suitable actress it was Menon who contacted Samvrutha, she immediately agreed after hearing the story.
+While they were looking for a suitable actress, it was Menon who contacted Samvrutha, and she immediately agreed after hearing the story.
 The film marks the return of Samvrutha in films after a hiatus.
 Samvrutha filmed for 20 days.
-The film was shot in a well developed village (Monthal) which is famous for its natural resources and infrastructure between Mahé and Thalassery and in parts of Kannur and Kozhikode.
+The film was shot in a well-developed village (Monthal) which is famous for its natural resources and infrastructure between Mahé and Thalassery and in parts of Kannur and Kozhikode.
 About the film's title, Pazhoor said "You can connect it to Suni.
 His nature is such that you can't trust him easily until he emphasises that he is telling the truth,".

 Soundtrack

-The film features songs composed by Shaan Rahman and Vishwajit, while the background scoring was done by Bijibal.
+The film features songs composed by Shaan Rahman and Viswajith while the background scoring was done by Bijibal.
 Soundtrack album was released by Goodwill Entertainments.